ParkerLab/bioinf545/README.md

 track type=bigWig name="GM12878 ATAC-seq peaks" description="GM12878 ATAC-seq peaks" visibility=full color=255,128,0 alwaysZero=on maxHeightPixels=50:50:50 windowingFunction=mean smoothingWindow=3 bigDataUrl=https://theparkerlab.med.umich.edu/gb/tracks/bioinf545/gm12878.broad_treat_pileup.bw
 ```

-Then click on "submit", then click "go" to return to the GCK locus now with GM12878 ATAC-seq data.
+Then click on "submit", then click "go to first annotation" to return to the GCK locus now with GM12878 ATAC-seq data.
 How does the GM12878 chromatin accessibility look at GCK?
 At the two flanking genes, POLD2 and YKT6?
 Can you see the open chromatin promoter regions?

 ## <a name="footprinting">Predicting transcription factor binding footprints</a>